Weak Proxies are Sufficient and Preferable for Fairness with Missing Sensitive Attributes

 \end{theorem}

-\para{Framework Overview.} Theorem~\ref{lem:relation_true_noisy} reveals that the noisy disparity and the corresponding true disparity are related in terms of three key statistics: noisy prior $\tilde\vp$, clean prior $\vp$, and local transition matrix $\mT_k$.
-Ideally, if we can obtain the ground-truth values of them, then we can calibrate the noisy fairness vectors to their corresponding ground-truth vectors (and therefore the perfectly accurate fairness metrics) using the closed-form in Theorem~\ref{lem:relation_true_noisy}.
+\para{Insights.} Theorem~\ref{lem:relation_true_noisy} reveals that the proxy disparity and the corresponding true disparity are related in terms of three key statistics: noisy prior $\tilde\vp$, clean prior $\vp$, and local transition matrix $\mT_k$.
+Ideally, if we have the ground-truth values of them, we can calibrate the noisy fairness vectors to their corresponding ground-truth vectors (and therefore obtaining the perfectly accurate fairness metrics) usingTheorem~\ref{lem:relation_true_noisy}.
 Hence, the most important step is to estimate $\mT_k$, $\vp$, and $\tilde\vp$ without knowing the ground-truth values of $A$.
 Once we have those estimated key statistics, we can easily plug them into the above equation as the calibration step.
-Figure~\ref{fig:overview} shows the overview of our framework.
+Figure~\ref{fig:overview} shows the overview of our algorithm.